5 Ways to Avoid Addiction Relapse

 By becoming knowledgeable about these things, you will likely know how to handle challenging situations that could preclude you from moving forward.

-Although addiction can be a challenging condition to grapple with, it doesn't have to be.
+Although addiction can be challenging to grapple with, it doesn't have to be.
 By committing to recover permanently rather than go through cycles of relapse, you can begin leading the healthy, positive life you've always wanted.

 By implementing the strategies listed above, you will likely find that you are less susceptible to addiction relapse than you thought.
 Good luck!